AIuser-crypto/chatgptgui/README.md

-Before opening the project type :
+Before opening the project type this in the terminal :

 pip install undetected-chromedriver flask selenium